 First, go to your profile which is located at the top right corner on the desktop application.

 Then click on ‘Set Status Message’ to be taken to the area where you set your status message:

 Your Microsoft Teams status message can contain up to 280 characters and, as a bonus feature, you can also @mention someone to contact in your absence.
-For example, if you want to let people know to contact someone else whilst you are away, simply update your status as follows:
+For example, if you want to let people know to contact someone else whilst you are away, a good status message for Microsoft Teams would be:

 If someone mentions you in their status message, you will receive a notification as shown in the image below: